hjian42/CS450-System-Programming/project4-shared-memory/README.md

 Processes that hit the end should wrap around, but stop at their starting point.
 All processes should terminate cleanly on INTR, QUIT, and HANGUP signals.
 For compute processes this means they delete their process entry from the shared memory segement and then terminate.
 For manager it means he sends an INTR signal to all the running computes, sleep 5s, and then deallocates the shared memory segment and terminates.

 When -k flag is used on report, report sends an INTR to manager to force the same shutdown procedure.

+So that there are no conflicts between users, use the last 5 digits of your phone number as a key for the shared memory segment.
+Also so as not use up unnecessary resources during the debugging phase, use the ps, ipcs, and ipcrm commands to make sure you have not left extraneous processes or shared memory segments allocated.